 Guidelines for Summary Assessment Report

 Reports are due two weeks after project completion.
 Failure to submit reports will result in ineligibility to apply for future funding.

 A. Title page:

-Proposal title, applicant(s) name, department, department address, degree program, telephone number, email address
+Proposal title, the applicant(s) name, department, department address, degree program, telephone number, email address

 B. Summary assessment report (maximum of two pages):